xnajasho/tp/docs/team/pss-coder.md

 ---
 layout: page
-title: Pawandeep's Project Portfolio Page
+title: Pawandeep Project Portfolio Page
 ---

 ### Project: Friend Book

 FriendBook is a desktop application for managing your contact details.
 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
-It is written in Java and has over 10kLOC.

 Given below are my contributions to this project.